RustyRoboticsBV/Rusty.Pawns/README.md

 ## Components

 The pawn doesn't do much on its own.
 All functionality is implemented by attaching `PawnComponent` nodes.
 All components are processed in scene tree order.
-There are four categories: raycasters, actions, properties and conditions.
+There are six categories: raycasters, actions, properties, triggers, effects and conditions.
 The actions are split into two sub-groups: movement and modifiers.

 ### Movement Actions
 A `Movement` action is a `PawnComponent` that manages its own state, including properties, acceleration, speed, displacement and face direction.
 Each state has a dedicated update method.